vpkreddi/gPlugTest/README.md

 docker build --pull --rm -f "Dockerfile" -t gplugtest:latest "."

--- run below command from with in this directory
+-- run below command from with in this directory to bring up db, app services

 docker-compose up